 1981: British techno-pop duo of Soft Cell had their first #1 single and biggest hit when their cover of Gloria Jones’ “Tainted Love” backed with their cover of “Where Did Our Love Go” by the Supremes reached the top of the UK chart.
 In the US, the song was their highest-charting entry on the Billboard Hot 100, reaching #8, as well as on the US Dance chart, where it reached #4.

-1981: Bob Seger & The Silver Bullet Band released the live album, Nine Tonight.
-The LP was assembled from recording from shows at at Cobo Hall in Detroit, Michigan in June 1980 and at the Boston Garden in Boston, Massachusetts in October 1980.
+1981: Bob Seger & The Silver Bullet Band released Nine Tonight.
+The live LP was assembled from recording from shows at at Cobo Hall in Detroit, Michigan in June 1980 and at the Boston Garden in Boston, Massachusetts in October 1980.

 1986: Paul Simon released “You Can Call Me Al,” the first single from his seventh studio album, Graceland.